 A statue of Cosimo III de' Medici built in 1688 was placed in the centre of the garden.
 There is also a Rose Garden, which occupies a small space in front of the parish church of Santa Maria, located near the edge of the Horti Leonini.

 They are the most photographed trees in the world!
 The cypress trees are a symbol of Tuscany and, in particular, a Val d’Orcia characteristic.
 The cypresses of San Quirico d'Orcia are located on a hill overlooking the southern part of the Via Cassia, which crosses the northern part of the municipality of San Quirico d'Orcia.
 These are two distinct groups of trees, located on isolated hills of modest height, largely devoid of other types of plant life.
 If you want to find these iconic trees, here are the coordinates: the first group of cypress trees is located at 43 ° 03'45.62 "N 11 ° 33'31.86" E, while the second group is along a dirt road at 43 ° 03'38.99 "N 11 ° 33'30.49" E.

-This is one of the features of the Val d’Orcia and it’s situated just a couple of kilometres outside San Quirico, on a dirt road leading from Pienza to San Quirico d'Orcia.
-The Chapel (a UNESCO World Heritage Site) is a sacred building located in the rural countryside called Vitaleta.
+This is one of the most famous features of the Val d’Orcia and it’s situated just a couple of kilometres outside San Quirico, on a dirt road leading from Pienza to San Quirico d'Orcia.
+The Chapel is a sacred building located in the rural countryside called Vitaleta.
 Probably built in late Renaissance, it was redesigned in 1884, inspired by sixteenth-century models.
-It contained a Madonna statue attributed to Andrea della Robbia.
-The religious building has a single nave, with the main facade covered in Rapolano stone.
+It has a single nave, with the main façade covered in Rapolano stone.
 It has a small rose window that opens above the portal’s lintel.
 The side facades are made of stone, like the back of the church, where a bell tower stands.